by John Darer CLU ChFC MSSC RSP CLTC

 Is a structured settlement factoring transaction a settlement?

-No, it is a structured settlement factoring transaction, not a settlement.
+No, it is a structured settlement factoring transaction, which is not a settlement.
 The structured settlement was established when the case was settled between plaintiff and defendant or defendant's insurer.
 A structured settlement factoring transaction is a defined term under the Internal Revenue Code at IRC 5891.The word " settlement advocate" does not appear anywhere in IRC 5891, the Code section discussing a structured settlement factoring transaction.

 Is a Structured Settlement factoring intermediary working on behalf of a seller or an investor a settlement advocate?